We're a boutique law firm - which means you get to work directly with one of our founding partners.

 Physical custody is considered the place where the child resides.
 In New York courts, this is referred to as residential custody.
 Legal custody is in reference to which parent has been awarded legal authority when it comes to making certain decisions affecting the child.
 There are common decisions that pertain to legal custody.
 They are associated with education, medical decisions as well as religious practices and more.
 A change with a child’s physical custody could also involve a change in their legal custody.

 This will be a significant factor in determining a modification of child custody.
 Should a home environment appear to pose a danger to a child, custody modification is essential.
-Each individual filing a petition will have an opportunity to provide evidence their home environment is best suited for the child.
+Each individual filing a petition will have an opportunity to provide evidence their home environment is suited for the child.

-In order for there to be any type of modification to child custody, it must be proven that doing such a thing will be in the best interest of the child.
+In order for there to be any type of modification to child custody, it must be proven that doing such a thing will be in the interest of the child.
 Simply because an individual files a petition does not automatically guarantee they will have an entire hearing.
 There must be substantial evidence that proves such a hearing is necessary.